6 things to consider when buying an air fryer

-Not sure where to start when it comes to buying an air fryer?
 With sleek finishes and smart settings, the best air fryers have become a coveted piece of kitchen kit for cooking novices and experienced chefs alike.

 Before investing in an air fryer though, there are some important things you need to consider, such as what you want to cook or how much space you have for one in your kitchen.
+Not doing your research properly could lead to an expensive mistake.

 Buying an air fryer like this Ninja AF400UK that is sat on a kitchen countertop is great for creating fast and healthy dinnersCredit: Ninja